dhaustein/ct-assignment/README.md

 podman
 ```

-I use `podman` here but `docker` or similar should work, too.
+I use `podman` here but `docker` or any other container runtime should work, too.

 ## Install the project with uv

 ```shell
 uv venv
 uv sync --all-extras --dev --all-packages
 ```

-Note on the long `sync` command - this will install __all__ dependencies for the whole
+Note on the long `sync` command - this will install __all__ dependencies for the
-monorepo so a developer can work across the entire codebase in one go.
+whole monorepo so a developer can work across the entire codebase in one go.

 ## Re-generate the API SDK